idio-lang/DIPS/source/idio-design/idio-look.rst

    func args || f2 || f3

-although you immediately think that the later functions should be allowed to have other arguments themselves (albeit ``f2`` and ``f3`` could be the result of currying themselves and only take a single argument) in which case you'd need some symbolic argument for the value being passed down.
+although you immediately think that the later functions should be allowed to have other arguments themselves in which case you'd need some symbolic argument for the value being passed down.
+Alternatively, ``f2`` and ``f3`` could be the result of currying themselves and only take a single argument.

 :lname:`Perl` used to use ``$_`` for the anonymous value so our equivalent would be something like: